dorichan/opengl-solar-system/README.md

 * The code is beefy.
 I could have made things easier for myself by using display lists.
 * Mouse controls are wonky
 * Textures don't wrap perfectly

+### CREDITS
+For SOIL (Simple OpenGL Image Library), which I used to easily use textures in this program Jonathan Dummer
+Sean Barret
+Dan Venkitachalam
+& gamedev.net

+...and also Nehe Productions (http://nehe.gamedev.net/)